On the geometric quantization of contact manifolds: Geometric quantization of contact manifolds

 \subsection{The Poisson algebra}

 From the above proposition, we see that the image of the homomorphism $C^\infty(M)\rightarrow\mathfrak{X}(M)$ given by \eqref{ham} is contained in the Lie subalgebra of contact vector fields.
+(This was essentially the goal of the construction given in \cite{Lich1}.)
 Moreover, we note that in each case, the failure of $(C^\infty(M),\{\cdot ,\cdot\})$ to behave like a Poisson algebra is indicated by the presence of the term $\xi\cdot f$.
 We therefore might ask what can be said about those functions for which $\xi\cdot f = 0$.
 For any manifold $M$ equipped with a closed two-form $\Omega$, we have the associated Poisson algebra \cite{GGK}

 The bracket is given by $[(f,X),(g,Y)] = (\frac{1}{2}(Y\cdot f-X\cdot g),[X,Y])$, and the Poisson algebra acts on $M$ via $(f,X)\mapsto X$.
 Of course, if $\Omega$ is symplectic, then $\mathcal{P}(M,\Omega)$ is isomorphic to $C^\infty(M)$, since each $f$ is associated to a unique Hamiltonian vector field $X_f$.